 Commercial insurance endorsements

 Commercial endorsements are simply changes to standard commercial vehicle insurance policies.
 Each business has its own unique needs and endorsements help customize policies to match features and prices desirable to the client company.
 For example, endorsements could restrict the use of company vehicles, excluding employee personal use.
-A pizza delivery company may have multiple drivers using a single car through the week, so offering a “company car” to an employee is a different situation from a business with a team of field technicians.
+A pizza delivery company may have multiple drivers using a single car throughout the week, so offering a “company car” to an employee is a different situation from a business with a team of field technicians.

 Other Discounts and Endorsements